 If you’re severely dehydrated and unable to keep fluids down, we will often put an IV in.
 This doesn’t often happen during labor but since all patients who are advanced in their pregnancy come to L&D for their hospital care, we put in a lot of IV’s for this (especially in hot Phoenix).

 Getting an Epidural

 If you want an epidural for labor pain you will need an IV.

 Get an epidural is anesthesia and we need to give you extra fluids before the placement (often your blood pressure drops as you relax as the pain decreases — so the fluids are to counteract that).
 We also need access if you were to have any issues with the medications we give you.

 I have a whole podcast on the most frequently asked questions about epidurals you might enjoy:

 IV Pain Medicine

-Obviously, if you want pain medication during labor you will need an IV.
+Obviously, if you want pain medication for pain relief during labor you will need an IV.
 There are a few things we can give you as a shot (sometimes happens in early labor and we send you home), but during labor we give things that need to go in the IV.

 BTW, I talk about all your pain management options in that linked article.

 If you lose too much blood you will need an IV in to give you fluids and possibly blood products.